Search

 • Produce object images on film

-Depending on the area an NDT technician specializes in, they’ll use specific equipment and tools for testing various materials and structures.
+Depending on the area an NDT technician specializes in, they’ll use specific equipment and tools to test various materials and structures.
 These might include dyes, closed-circuit television systems, endoscopes, radio astronomy equipment, voltage measurement equipment and fiber optics.

-Once you graduate, you’ll be ready to apply for entry-level careers in the NDT field and work toward on-the-job training hours that can help you prepare for NDT inspector certification and other types of credentials.
+Once you graduate, you’ll be qualified to apply for entry-level roles in the NDT field and work toward on-the-job training hours that can help you prepare for NDT inspector certification and other types of credentials.1

 Is Non-Destructive Testing a Good Career?